ComfyFluffy/aria2-ws-rs/README.md

 ## Features

-- Almost all methods and structed responses
+- Methods and typed responses
 - Auto reconnect
-- Ensures `on_complete` and `on_error` hook to be executed even after reconnected.
+- Ensures `on_download_complete` and `on_error` callback to be executed even after reconnected.
-- Supports notifications
+- Notification subscription

 ## Example